Student Affairs Leadership & Philosophy

-By leading first year students through orientation and assisting a professor in IC101, Peer Leaders communicate the importance of service.
-Training begins in the spring while developing the content for Orientation Welcome Week.
-In September, PL’s play an integral role in coordinating and executing Orientation events, which are designed for fun and community building activities as freshmen begin a new life here at Franklin Pierce.
+Peer Leaders are an integral part of the new student experience.
+These volunteer leaders work with first year students through Orientation and assist professors with the Freshman Seminar Class.
+Recruitment and training begins in the spring and continues in late August.
+In September, PL’s play an integral role in coordinating and executing Orientation events, which are designed for fun, teaching, and the development of lasting friendships as freshmen begin a new life here at Franklin Pierce.
 They model to their individual groups how to learn from and listen to others, as well as how to live and act responsibly in the midst of a world of new choices.
-They provide opportunities for first year students to connect with each other, the campus and the surrounding area.
+They provide opportunities for 1st year students to connect with each other, the campus, and surrounding community.
 Candidates must be in good social standing and have a minimum cumulative GPA of 2.5 to be eligible.

 Community Assistant (CA)

 Community Assistants play an integral part in the residential experience of our students.
 They assist in the transition to college and the overall growth of the student by providing social, developmental, and educational programs.
 Besides building a residential community, each CA serves as a role model for his/her residents.
 Candidates must be in good social standing and have a minimum GPA and cumulative GPA of 2.5 to be eligible.

 The Franklin Pierce University Student Government Association is made up of dedicated student representatives working to make positive change for the student body.
 As student representatives, members of the SGA are concerned with the issues and policies that affect the campus community.
 In addition to being an advocate for the student body, the SGA also funds the programs, speakers, conferences and trips put on by recognized clubs and classes which enrich campus life and the Franklin Pierce experience.
 Membership size is approximately 60 students and meets weekly.